-Katalog plus is divided into three separate areas:
+Katalog plus consists of three separate areas:

 After performing a search in the “Books & more” and “Articles & more” sections, users can refine the list of hits using the “Narrow search” function.
 This makes their search more specific and reduces the number of hits.